learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 ## Explained Variance

 You can see above that the three classes in the dataset are fairly well separable.
 As such, this compressed representation of the data is probably sufficient for the classification task at hand.
-Compare the variance in the overall dataset to that captured from your two primary components.
+Compare the variance in the overall dataset to what was captured from your two primary components.

 ```python